-The cloned repository contains the several configurations that allow to deploy Fluentd as a DaemonSet, the Docker container image distributed on the repository also comes pre-configured so Fluentd can gather all logs from the Kubernetes node environment and also it appends the proper metadata to the logs.
+The cloned repository contains several configurations that allow to deploy Fluentd as a DaemonSet.
+The Docker container image distributed on the repository also comes pre-configured so that Fluentd can gather all the logs from the Kubernetes node's environment and append the proper metadata to the logs.

-As an example let's see a part of the file content:
+As an example, let's see a part of this file:

 apiVersion: extensions/v1beta1kind: DaemonSetmetadata:name: fluentdnamespace: kube-system...spec:...spec:containers:- name: fluentdimage: quay.io/fluent/fluentd-kubernetes-daemonsetenv:- name: FLUENT_ELASTICSEARCH_HOSTvalue: "elasticsearch-logging"- name: FLUENT_ELASTICSEARCH_PORTvalue: "9200"- name: FLUENT_ELASTICSEARCH_SSL_VERIFYvalue: "true"- name: FLUENT_ELASTICSEARCH_SSL_VERSIONvalue: "TLSv1_2"...

-The Yaml file have two relevant environment variables that are used by Fluentd when the container starts:
+This YAML file contains two relevant environment variables that are used by Fluentd when the container starts: